Novel number two is on its way – here’s the first chapter.

 “Sweet are the uses of adversity,” said the dog, barely looking up yet somehow sensing his companion’s wistful mood.

 Meanwhile the busker had taken up a pitch next to a bar called the Brickfields.
 What the hell, he couldn’t work out exactly where he was in relation to Bank, but this place looked lively enough.
-There was a board outside on the pavement advertising a big screen football match.
-He’d never seen that in a pub before but figured the Brickfields must have some sort of closed circuit TV arrangement.
+There was a board outside on the pavement advertising a ‘big screen’ football match.
+He’d never seen that in a pub before but figured the Brickfields must have some sort of closed circuit TV arrangement with the league.
 The supporters were beginning to arrive in groups, well before kick-off.
 This was an audience he could work with.

 He decided to go straight for the whistle and, after licking and smacking his lips, he set off into some jigs and reels.
 Things were slow, financially speaking, and most of the punters looked weird and danced about stupidly in front of him as he played.
 And he only got to strum his guitar through one verse and chorus of The Irish Rover before the heckling drowned him out.

-That is, until he picked the whistle back up and a suited and booted businessman drew to a standstill on his way into the bar.
-It was mid-way through Will ye go Lassie go, when he noticed the bloke, trance-like, swaying in front of him with his eyes shut.
-It was almost off-putting.
+That is, until he picked the whistle back up and a suited, booted businessman drew to a standstill on his way into the bar.
+It was mid-way through Will ye go Lassie go when he noticed the bloke, trance-like, swaying in front of him with his eyes shut.
+It was a little off-putting.

 After the tune was done, the businessman pulled out a crisp bank note and introduced himself.